 Once installed and active, this application will act as a server on connected networks, providing a WS API endpoint to retrieve event and game data.
 This means that if a Scores app (scores.fiba3x3.com) is on the same network as the Venue Server, it will send its data directly to the Venue Server rather than to the cloud server.
 For API consumers such as TV crews who are broadcasting the event, they can then connect their broadcast tools directly to the Venue Server instead of the cloud server to get event data.
 This local network connection will significantly reduce network delays caused by more distant cloud connections.

-Currently available API endpoints on Venue Server:
+Currently available API endpoints and documentation on Venue Server:

 Read here how to test the TV Graphics feed